 Our eyes take great delight in being easily entertained with rich colors and deep contrast.
 Ideally, that’s the goal when we use digital displays for business purposes.
 But great-looking displays don’t happen by chance.
-Creating a fantastic-looking display is an exacting process of matching the capabilities of our eyes with technology designed to take advantage of those capabilities.
+Creating a great-looking display requires an exact match between human vision and display technology.
+The technology must use the visual capabilities our eyes already have.

 Considering Contrast

-While there are many reasons for a great-looking display, a primary one is how well those displays reproduce the dark regions of displayed content, in context of the ambient lighting.
-This might seem contrary to intuition – that the brighter regions of an image should dominate image quality.
-But if dark/black regions are not truly dark, then image quality will suffer from a lack of depth, even if the brighter regions are made increasingly brighter.
-The term brightness contrast is used to describe the difference between the brightest (white) and darkest (black) regions of a displayed image.
+Brightness contrast describes the difference between the brightest and darkest parts of an image.
+These areas are often described as white and black.
 This is often expressed as a ratio: white/black.
 Examples of high and low brightness contrast images are shown in Figure 1 below.
 Certainly the high brightness contrast image on the left is more appealing than the low contrast image on the right.

 Contrast ratio is traditionally measured in the display industry under the very special condition of no ambient background lighting.
 Displays are seldom operated in a pitch-black environment, though, and typically compete with many sources of ambient light.

-Another factor to be considered when evaluating a display is color gamut, or the total range of colors that a display can produce.
+Color gamut is another important factor when evaluating a display.
+It describes the total range of colors a display can produce.
 A large color gamut is synonymous with deeply saturated primary colors: red, green and blue.
 Examples of high and low color saturation images are shown in Figure 2.
 These two images have the same brightness contrast, but the high saturation image on the left is obviously more appealing.

 While having high color saturation is very important, white regions of displayed content must be purely rendered as well.
 Obtaining both of these attributes requires careful colorimetric engineering as well.
-The optical spectrum of the backlight must be optimized relative to the transmission of the red, green and blue color filters in the liquid crystal glass.
+The backlight’s optical spectrum must align with the red, green, and blue filters.
+These filters sit inside the liquid crystal glass.
 “MRI, for example, achieves this optimization using fully customized LED spectrums in all of our LCD products,” Presley said.
 “That results from using state-of-the art simulation and testing tools.”

 The Capability of Vision

-High contrast, in the context of both brightness and color, is key to achieving images that are visually appealing and attention-grabbing.
+High contrast improves both brightness and color performance.
+It helps create images that look appealing and grab attention.
 Conversely, low contrast images seem dull as a result of degraded information.

-The human visual ‘system’ represents a complex mixture of perception, adaptation, sensitivity, acuity, day vs. night, aging effects and so on.
-One phenomena of human vision is that people do not perceive brightness on an absolute scale, but instead judge it relative to other things within their instantaneous point of attention.
-For example, in Figure 3 the stripe in the middle appears brighter on the left side than on the right side.
+The human visual system is complex.
+It blends perception, adaptation, sensitivity, acuity, day and night vision, aging, and other factors.
+One phenomenon of human vision involves relative brightness perception.
+People do not judge brightness on an absolute scale.
+Instead, they compare brightness with nearby objects in their immediate focus.
+For example, the middle stripe in Figure 3 appears brighter on the left side.
 In reality, the stripe does not change at all.
 Also note that there is a specific point near the middle where the center stripe virtually disappears into the background.
 This is where the contrast ratio exactly equals 1 and the stripe cannot be resolved.
-What that means is that brightness is a relative perception, and that contrast greatly affects the ability to resolve details in an image.
+Brightness is a relative perception.
+Contrast also affects the ability to resolve details in an image.

 The human eye is capable of seeing a total brightness range of 1012 or more, but not simultaneously.
 For typical light levels the eye has an instantaneous dynamic range (IDR) of ~104 (10,000:1).
-The IDR may be viewed as a window of dynamic range that can slide up and down the total possible range as the eye adapts to different brightness levels.
+You can view IDR as a sliding window of dynamic range.
+The eye moves that window as it adapts to different brightness levels.
 The center of the IDR is set by the average brightness within our field of view at a particular time.

 As the actual brightness increases, though, the eye becomes less and less sensitive to changes in brightness.
 Said another way, it takes increasingly larger steps of actual brightness in order to realize equal steps of perceived brightness.
 Due to this compressive behavior the eye perceives just 360 nits as being half-way (50 percent of IDR) to the maximum of 2,000 nits.